SubSage/Gondola-the-meme-the-game/readme.md

 ### Controls

-WASD/Arrow Keys
+WASD/Arrow Keys for movement

-f3 for help/info on screen
+F3 for help/info on screen

-f12 to take a screenshot
+F12 to take a screenshot

-esc to exit the game
+ESC to exit the game